Things To Do Aruba

 How to Get Around Aruba

-We highly recommend renting a car when visiting Aruba.
+One of our top tips for Aruba is to rent a car!
 Some countries are intimidating to drive in, but fortunately, Aruba is not one of them!
 Besides a couple of large roundabouts, the roads are really easy to drive and navigate.
 The signage is easy to understand and the speed limits are low.

 Aruba Car Rentals